 Disheartened, you make another trip to the art shop to buy a pre-mixed bright green.

 Why didn’t the colours mix to the colour I wanted?

 How to mix a bright green

 The greenest or cleanest green is made by using a green shade blue and a green shade yellow. (check out the video above at 1 min 12 sec)

-- Ultramarine blue has a red (warm) bias so would be the wrong choice for vibrant green.
+- Ultramarine blue has a red (warm) bias, so it would be the wrong choice for vibrant green.

-- Cadmium Yellow has a red (warm) bias so would be the wrong choice for vibrant green.
+- Cadmium Yellow has a red (warm) bias, so it would be the wrong choice for vibrant green.

 Option 1: Ultramarine blue + Cadmium Yellow light = muted green

 Option 2: Phthalo Blue + Hansa Yellow medium = bright green

 If we look at the colour bias on Option 1, we are essentially mixing 2 complementary colours, blue and orange, together.